emreertugrl/Thunk_Netflix_Clone/README.md

-# Movie Detail Web Application 🎬
+# Thunk Netflix Clone 🎬

 ## Project Description

-This project is a movie detail web application where users can explore detailed information about movies, including the cast, trailers, production details, and much more.
+This project is a thunk netflix clone where users can explore detailed information about movies, including the cast, trailers, production details, and much more.
 The project leverages **TMDB API** to fetch movie data and display it in an intuitive and visually appealing interface.

 ## Features